vovanukas/CodingTutor/content/courses/python.md

 ---
 title: Python
 author: "Length - 16 hours :: Ages - 11 to 17"
 description: Join our Python course and master the fundamentals of programming and data manipulation.
-You will learn Python syntax, data types, variables, and functions.
-You'll also manipulate data, work with databases, and use libraries like NumPy and Pandas for complex analysis.
-Develop algorithmic thinking skills and explore object-oriented programming, creating and using classes, objects, and methods to build sophisticated applications.
-Our program offers hands-on exercises and projects, collaboration with peers, and feedback from experienced instructors.
-Upon completion, you'll have a solid foundation in Python programming, ready for further studies in data science, machine learning, and other advanced fields.
 ---

 {{<columns widths="50%" align="center">}}